 A brief and basic overview of the top Essential Oils for any in Recovery from addiction of any kind.
 For more on the Oils, my team, or to ask questions, feel free to email me at email@example.com.

-Celebrating my third year of sobriety, and sharing what Essential Oils I’ve used during my journey in recovery, this quick guide is a way to orient you to the simplest uses for Essential Oils in your recovery.
+Celebrating my fourth year of sobriety, and sharing what Essential Oils I’ve used during my journey in recovery, this quick guide is a way to orient you to the simplest uses for Essential Oils in your recovery.

 What exactly is addiction?